bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 *Why can't they just keep their face shut?* he thought as he kicked the nearby pebble.
 *Why does he even think it's OK to say that out loud?
 There should be a freaking law against that shit!
-A tour in Gearhold Prison would really serve idiots like him - just for a few days.*
+A tour in Gearhold Prison would really serve idiots like him well - just for a few days.*

 Adrex kicked the pebble a bit further.